Wesleyan theology: Historical context and emergence

-Methodism also navigated its own theological intricacies concerning salvation and human agency.
+Methodism also developed distinctive theological positions concerning the role of human agency in salvation.
 In the 1830s, during the Second Great Awakening, critics accused the Holiness Movement of Pelagian teaching.
-Consequently, detractors of Wesleyan theology have occasionally unfairly perceived or labeled its broader thought.
-However, its core is recognized to be Arminianism.
+Consequently, detractors of Wesleyan theology have occasionally characterized the broader Wesleyan tradition in these terms.
+Mainstream Wesleyan theology, however, firmly rejected such charges, maintaining instead a distinctly Arminian soteriology centered on the absolute necessity of prevenient grace for any human response to salvation.